james-wallis/wallisconsultancy/_pages/dynamic/terms.md

    1. You agree to pay me a fee relative to the service taken.

       Mediation: Initial Meeting £50 each party to be paid in advance of the session.
 Round Table or Shuttle Meeting £50 each party per hour to be paid within seven days of the end of session by payment to my bank account, cheque or cash.

-      McKenzie Friend: £50 per hour against detailed log and to be paid within seven days of the end of proceeding by payment to my bank account, cheque or cash.
 6. **Data Protection Act 2018**

    1. During the period of our engagement I may request information about your personal and financial situation from you.